By futureTEKnow | Editorial Team

 The recruitment industry is undergoing a seismic shift as major job platforms like Indeed and Glassdoor announce significant layoffs, directly tied to the rapid advancement of artificial intelligence in hiring processes.
 This move, orchestrated by their parent company, Recruit Holdings, is a clear indicator of how AI is reshaping not just recruitment, but the very structure of the workforce.

 The decision to reduce staff at Indeed and Glassdoor is not just about cutting costs—it’s a strategic pivot towards AI-powered solutions.
-As AI becomes more capable of matching candidates to roles, automating resume screening, and even conducting initial interviews, the need for large human teams is diminishing.
+As artificial intelligence (AI) becomes more capable of matching candidates to roles, automating resume screening, and even conducting initial interviews, the need for large human teams is diminishing.
 This trend reflects a broader industry reality: automation is replacing manual, repetitive tasks, allowing companies to focus on innovation and efficiency.

 Today’s recruitment is no longer about sifting through endless resumes.
 AI algorithms can analyze vast datasets, identify top talent, and even predict which candidates are most likely to succeed in a given role.
 This means: